jananibalasubramaniam/salary-management-app/README.md

 ## Available Scripts
 ### `npm start`

+- Checkout the code from master
+- Run 'npm install' or 'yarn install' in the root
-Runs the app in the development mode.\
+- Run 'npm start' to run the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 ### `npm test`

+- Checkout the code from master
+- Run 'npm install' or 'yarn install' in the root
+- Run 'npm test'
-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### Link to Netlify/CodeSandbox : <Coming Soon>
+### Link to Netlify/CodeSandbox :
+Coming Soon!